Christopher-Schulze/Torwell/docs/ProductionDeployment.md

 and restarts automatically on failure.
 Logs are available with `journalctl -u torwell84.service`.

+**Root privileges are required** for installation because the script creates the `torwell` system user, copies the unit file to /etc/systemd/system and enables the service.
+If the application is installed in a different location adjust the `ExecStart`, `ExecStartPre` and `WorkingDirectory` paths in src-tauri/torwell84.service.
+Change the `User=` and `Group=` entries when using a different service account.

 ## Service Installation

 Instead of running the commands manually you can use the helper script.
 It